Article

 • Team member skill sets

-Your goal is to align your team’s strengths and the project’s demands with an adaptable process to help you reach your desired outcomes.
-Remember, many teams mix and match agile practices from multiple frameworks to create their own framework.
+Your goal is to align your team’s strengths and the project’s demands with one or more agile frameworks or methodologies.
+Remember, many teams mix and match agile practices from multiple frameworks.
 This approach allows the team to customize agile ways of working to their context.

 Here are a few ways to assess if your chosen agile methodology or framework is working: